DarksGitHub/VRScript/README.md

 # VRScript

-This Script Requires

-A Virtual Reality Headset
+This Script Requires A Virtual Reality Headset Because It's Not A Fake VR Script

 If its standalone then you will need to use a connection with a cable or if its a quest you can use Air Link